-Under all of the start up situations listed above the CPC7592 will hold all of its switches in the all-off state during power up.
+Under all of the start up situations listed above the CPC7591 will hold all of its switches in the all-off state during power up.
 When V{DD} requirements have been satisfied the LCAS will complete its start up procedure in one of three conditions.

-For start up scenario 1 the CPC7592 will transition from the all off state to the state defined by the inputs when V{DD} is valid.
+For start up scenario 1 the CPC7591 will transition from the all-off state to the state defined by the inputs when V{DD} is valid.

-For start up scenarios 2, 3, 5, and 6 the CPC7592 will power up in the all-off state and remain there until the LATCH pin is pulled low.
-This allows for an indefinite all off state for boards inserted into a powered system but are not configured for service or boards that need to wait for other devices to be configured first.
+For start up scenarios 2, 3, 5, and 6 the CPC7591 will power up in the all-off state and remain there until the LATCH pin is pulled low.
+This allows for an indefinite all-off state for boards inserted into a powered system but are not configured for service or boards that need to wait for other devices to be configured first.

-Start up scenario 4 will start up with all switches in the all-off state but upon the acceptance of a valid V{DD} the LCAS will revert to one of the legitimate states listed in the truth tables and there after may randomly change states based on input pin leakage currents and loading.
+Start up scenario 4 will start up with all switches in the all-off state but upon the acceptance of a valid V{DD} the LCAS will revert to either the talk state or the ringing state and there after may randomly change states based on input pin leakage currents and loading.
 Because the LCAS state after power up can not be predicted with this start up condition it should never be utilized.

-On designs that do not wish to individually control the LATCH pins of multi-port cards it is possible to bus many (or all) of the LATCH pins together to create a single board level input enable control.
+On designs that do not wish to individually control the LATCH pins of multiple-port cards it is possible to bus many (or all) of the LATCH pins together to create a single board level input enable control.